jvpoulos/multi-ltmle/README.md

 Longitudinal TMLE (LTMLE) with multi-valued treatments.

 N.b.: We cannot provide the actual Centers for Medicare & Medicaid Services (CMS) data used in the application because they are protected.
-The simulated data provided in this repo are for illustrative purposes.
+The simulated data provided in a companion repo [multi-tmle](https://github.com/jvpoulos/multi-tmle/) are for illustrative purposes.

 Please cite the paper if you use this repo: